 As is often the case in a small town, Pelion doesn't have a public transportation system that people use for their commute.

-In terms of college education, Pelion is nearly on par with the US average for all cities of 21.84%: 18.24% of adults 25 and older in Pelion have a bachelor's degree or advanced degree.
+The citizens of Pelion are slightly better educated than the national average of 21.84% for all cities and towns, with 22.68% of adults in Pelion having a bachelor's degree or advanced degree.

-The per capita income in Pelion in 2010 was $24,272, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $97,088 for a family of four.
+The per capita income in Pelion in 2010 was $25,878, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $103,512 for a family of four.
 However, Pelion contains both very wealthy and poor people as well.

 The people who call Pelion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pelion residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pelion include German, English, European, and Italian.

 The most common language spoken in Pelion is English.
 Other important languages spoken here include Spanish and African languages.